 The ARC is approximately 125,000 sq ft of animal housing and procedural space in six facilities.
 There are facilities designed to accommodate both large and small animal species.

-Species in the program include: mice, rat, dog, swine, rabbit, zebrafish, macaque, marmoset, guinea pig, ferret, hamster, sheep, xenopus, lizard, bird, opossum, and axolotl.
+Species in the program include: mice, rat, dog, swine, rabbit, zebrafish, macaque, marmoset, guinea pig, ferret, hamster, sheep, xenopus, lizard, and bird.